Desert flower

 Solely by the sun's love with the seas

-The flower has no earthly purpose or obligation
+The flower meets no earthly obligation

 Special it is because it is so uncommon

-Dreams of such a flower though sees everyone
+Dreams of possessing it though sees everyone

 Abhay B. Joshi